A marketing qualified lead (MQL) is a lead that has shown interest in your products or services by taking, for example, any or all of these actions:

 Timing is of the essence in generating leads and contacting them when they sign up.
-A study by MIT revealed you can get a 9x boost in conversion rates when you respond to leads in <5 minutes.
+A study revealed A 1-minute response time can lead to 391% more conversions.
 One way to respond to leads quickly is by linking your Facebook account to your CRM or autoresponder through Leadsbridge’s Facebook Lead Ads Sync tool.
 It is an automatic setup that will funnel your leads straight to your CRM where you have your nurturing emails ready to send to the leads.

 2. Create valuable blog posts on your website